PowerShell/Community-Blog/README.md

 1. You can also comment on any of blog posts directly on the blog.
 This blog uses WordPress, so in order to add comments, you need to create and then login to a WordPress account.
 Once you logon successfully to the blog, WordPress allows you to add comments to the posts here.
-See our [Coimmunity Blog Wiki pages](https://github.com/PowerShell/Community-Blog/wiki) for detailed instructions.
+See our [Community Blog Wiki pages](https://github.com/PowerShell/Community-Blog/wiki) for detailed instructions.
 We welcome comments - but keep them civil and constructive.
    We prefer comments in English.
 Feel free to use [Bing Translator](https://www.bing.com/translator) or [Google Translate](https://translate.google.com/) if English is not your first language.